Shane-Donlon/pp2-data-vis/README.md

 - As an accessible user I want to be able to skip navigations and recurring content by choice.
 - As an accessible user I want to be able to access the data in tabular format.
 - As a recurring accessible user I want my accessibility preferences saved to improve my experience.
+- As a user I want my reduced motion preferences adhered to.